Opinion page by Duane Alan Hahn, a.k.a. Random Terrain.

 There is a hidden wilted flower every round.
 You will get an extra emergency merge with Elliott if you find the wilted flower and revive it.
 The wilted flower can be in any well on any screen, even in a well that contains a phone piece (and you won't know it's there until you have removed the phone piece and have dropped back in).
 If you're lucky, you might even discover the Yar and Indiana Jones.

 If you need to go to Washington, D.C. to look for the Phone Home Zone or because you already know it's there, take a free ride in the arms of the Scientist.
 You'll conserve energy and if you pay attention to the zones that he passes through, you might find something useful along the way (I have found the Phone Home Zone many times while on a free ride).
 If you ever need to stop your free ride prematurely, you can escape from the scientist by trying to run away just as he is about to walk off the screen.
-You do that by pressing the fire button and pushing up on the joystick when the scientist gets near the bottom of a site and is about to carry you to the next.
+You do that by pushing up on the joystick and pressing the fire button when the scientist gets near the bottom of a site and is about to carry you to the next.
 Get ready to catch yourself because you might fall into a well, depending on where you are when you escape.

 Do not give Elliott any candy pieces until you know where the Phone Home Zone is.
 If the Phone Home Zone is in a really hard to find place, you might need to eat every candy piece you can get your hands on.